 Salat or salad is almost always on the menu.
 Most gourmet salads at German restaurants have Ziegenkäse or goat cheese on them.
 You can keep it vegetarian, or ask for no cheese for the vegan option.

 Spargel Zeit – or literally asparagus time is a magical time of year in the spring when Germans binge on giant white (and smaller green) asparagus that is fresh from local farms.
 You can find people selling it in the streets and restaurants serving it up with potatoes and a vegetarian sauce.
+However, the sauce is often made with egg, so please ask your server if you are vegan to put the sauce on the side.

 Restaurants With Options for Everyone